rmsrosa/UnitfulAssets.jl/README.md

 1. Add an option to directly obtain the exchange/trade rates from the web sources using a given API.

-1. More README examples to a proper Documenter-generated site.
+1. Move README examples to a proper Documenter-generated site.

 ## Related packages